-To update the existing posterior for a test example with new priors, we form matrix $A$ using the current posterior estimates $P(C_i | T)$ and the original dataset priors $P(C_i)$.
+To update the existing posterior estimation for a test example with new priors, we form matrix $A$ using the current posterior estimates $P(C_i | T)$ and the original dataset priors $P(C_i)$.
 Then the eigenvector corresponding to the maximum eigenvalue of $A$ is computed, which is the vector of scaled likelihoods $P(T | C_i)$.
-Bayes' Rule is applied with these likelihoods and the set of new priors ${\hat P}(C_i)$ to provide the updated posteriors ${\hat P}(C_i | T)$
+Bayes' Rule is applied with these likelihoods and a set of new priors ${\hat P}(C_i)$ to provide the updated posteriors ${\hat P}(C_i | T)$ for $T$

-These updated posteriors reflect the new class priors and can be used in any further decision or classification process.
+These updated posteriors reflect the new class priors and can be used in any further decision making process.